 Introduction

-A groundbreaking innovation in forensic DNA analysis has emerged from Promega Corporation.
+A groundbreaking innovation in forensic DNADNA, or Deoxyribonucleic Acid, is the genetic material found in cells, composed of a double helix structure.
+It serves as the genetic blueprint for all living organisms.
+More analysis has emerged from Promega Corporation.
 It introduces a novel enzyme that virtually eliminates stutter artifacts, one of the biggest challenges in STR (short tandem repeat) DNA profiling.
 This new polymerase significantly reduces stutter and allows forensic scientists to generate more precise, more accurate profiles, especially in complex samples with multiple DNA contributors.
 This advancement marks a pivotal moment in forensic science, offering new hope for more precise DNA interpretation in criminal investigations.

 In This Article: